netrom-source/notator/README.md

 Default shortcuts for `Ctrl+H`, `Ctrl+K` and `Ctrl+M` are disabled with high priority so they no longer trigger Textual's built-in commands.

 All styling can be changed in `style.css`.
 The default sheet now uses muted earth tones with a dusty green timer bar.
-Toast notifications feature a subtle border and you can tweak the palette to suit your taste.
+Notification messages slide up from the bottom and fade away after a short delay.
+Adjust the palette and animations in the CSS as you see fit.